-Background of Hampton Court Palace
+Hampton Court Palace History

-Cardinal Thomas Wolsey, Henry VIII’s Lord Chancellor, purchased Hampton Court when it was a manor house around 1515 and turned it into magnificent palace in order to host royalty from near and far.
+Cardinal Thomas Wolsey, Henry VIII’s Lord Chancellor, purchased Hampton Court when it was a manor house around 1515 and turned it into a magnificent palace in order to host royalty from near and far.

 Unfortunately for him, he didn’t get to stay in the palace very long due to the fact that the Papacy would not grant Henry VIII the divorce he wanted (from Catherine of Aragon).

 Even though Henry VIII had dozens of homes, Hampton Court was his favorite.
-On any given day, there would be 1000 people (courtiers, staff and guests) at the palace.

-Depending on your rank, you might NEVER see the King while he was at Hampton Court Palace.
+On any given day, there would be 1000 people (courtiers, staff, and guests) at the palace, and depending on your rank, you might NEVER see the King while he was at Hampton Court.

-Hampton Court Palace saw many monarchs in its prime and it wasn’t until King George III (1760’s) that it was abandoned and turned into stately apartments.
+Hampton Court Palace saw many monarchs in its prime and it wasn’t until King George III (1760s) that it was abandoned and turned into stately apartments.

 This lasted until Queen Victoria opened it to the public in 1838.

-Day Trip Guide to Visiting Hampton Court Palace
+Inside Hampton Court Palace

-Great Hall
+The Great Hall

 On the walls are beautiful tapestries that tell the Biblical story of Abraham.

-It is also worth noting that William Shakespeare’s King’s Men performed in The Great Hall of Hampton Court Palace for King James from 1603-1604.
+It is worth noting that William Shakespeare’s King’s Men performed in The Great Hall of Hampton Court Palace for King James from 1603-1604.

 The Tudor Kitchens

-It had three Master Cooks, one for the King, the Queen and the rest of the Court.
-There was even a room specifically designed for making chocolate.
+The Tudor kitchen was in service for some 200 years and had three Master Cooks, one for the King, one for the Queen, and another for the rest of the Court.

 The Royal Chambers

 The bed chambers were elaborately decorated with tapestries and beautifully painted murals on the ceilings.
+Many of the murals feature angels to show that they had the favor of God.

 Besides bed chambers, you will also get to see their leisure rooms, like this game room that was meant only to be visited by guests of the King.